juanmiguelbesada/DoctrineTranslatableFormBundle/README.md

                      ...
                  )
              ))
-        ;

-        // and then you can add the rest of the fields using the standard way
+             ->add('enabled') // you can add the rest of the fields using the standard way ;
-        $builder->add('enabled')
-        ;

     }

     /**